gunthercox/ChatterBot/docs/conversations.rst

 =========

 ChatterBot's response objects represent the relationship between two statements.
-A response indicates that one statements was issued in response to another statement.
+A response indicates that one statement was issued in response to another statement.

 .. autoclass:: chatterbot.conversation.Response